 Information for those thinking they might join the WMS board...

 The Whistler Multicultural Society (WMS) formed out of a grassroots group of local newcomers and immigrants who wanted to build the profile and voice of our diverse community members.
 For eight years (until COVID), the WMS organized the annual Whistler Multicultural Festival, a celebration of cultural arts, crafts, song, dance and activities from local immigrant and Indigenous communities.
-Over that time, WMS also started sourcing funding for programing and services to support immigrants and newcomers.
+Over that time, WMS also started sourcing funding for programming and services to support immigrants and newcomers.
 In late 2019, the advisory board of local immigrants decided to incorporate as a non-profit society so that the work of supporting immigrants and newcomers, together with initiatives to build awareness and understanding of cultural diversity, could continue in an expanded and more structured way.
 WMS formally incorporated as a non-profit society in BC on January 29, 2020.

 What can a WMS board member expect?